webplatform/docs/guides/getting_started_with_css/index.md

   color: blue;
 }</syntaxhighlight>

-Is functionally identical to
+Is functionally identical to this rule:

 <syntaxhighlight lang="css">p {margin: 5px;font-family: arial;color: blue;}</syntaxhighlight>

-As long as you include the necessary curly braces, colons and semi-colons to separate out different parts, you are ok.
+As long as you include the necessary curly braces, colons, and semi-colons to separate out different parts, the browser understands the values you apply to properties.

 === CSS comments ===

-One thing to know early on is how to comment in CSS.
+One thing to know early on is how to add comments in CSS.
 You add comments by enclosing them in <code>/*</code> and <code>*/</code>.
-Comments can span several lines, and the browser will ignore these lines:
+Comments can span several lines.
+Browsers will ignore commented lines of text:

 <syntaxhighlight lang="css">/* These are basic element selectors */
 selector{